fletchjp/MERG-Arduino-Software/Signals/Signal3Aspect/Readme.md

 Adding task management executable.
 This should fades off one LED and another LED on at the same time.

+It does so in separate tasks so is not well coodinated.

+## Signal3AspectCycleI2CTME2

+Changing the task management executable.
+This now fades off one LED and another LED on in the same task.

 ## Signal3AspectSlowFadeCycleI2C

 This is a demo which fades in and out on each LED in turn.
 It uses delays